oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 broker.
 The use of "Clean Session = false" allows the broker to retain the client's subscriptions, and deliver buffered messages that have accumulated while the client was disconnected.
-However, OpenC2 implementers using MQTT should be aware that MQTT broker broker resource constraints may necessitate discarding older traffic if clients are disconnected for extended periods.
+However, OpenC2 implementers using MQTT should be aware that MQTT broker resource constraints may necessitate discarding older traffic if clients are disconnected for extended periods.

-A flowchart depicting the broker's logic handling the Clean Session flag is included in Appendix B
+A flowchart depicting the broker's logic handling the Clean Session flag is included in [Appendix B](#appendix-b-clean-session-flag-handling).

 # 3 Protocol Mapping